Highlights from the Ratings and Financial Report for Amplify Energy Corp. (AMPY)

 Is It Worth Investing in Amplify Energy Corp.
 (NYSE :AMPY) Right Now?

-The average price from analysts is $2.54.
+The average price from analysts is $2.54, which is $0.74 above the current price.
 AMPY currently public float of 30.21M and currently shorts hold a 7.71% ratio of that float.
-Today, the average trading volume of AMPY was 969.81K shares.
+Today, the average trading volume of AMPY was 1.07M shares.

 AMPY’s Market Performance